 HUMN-101: The Humanities Colloquium (1 credit)

-This 1-credit hour pass/fail seminar is limited to first-year students in the Baker-Nord Scholars program.
+The HUMN-101 seminar is offered exclusively to students in the Baker-Nord Scholars program.
 The colloquium fosters community and devleops independent research skills by introducing the Scholars to the best humanities resources on and around campus.
 The class places a strong emphasis on experiential learning, providing firsthand interactions with and special access to galleries, collections, archives and events at CWRU and partnering University Circle institutions.

 The course explores what the humanities look like *beyond* the walls of a university, including common careers for humanities majors that are research-based but non-academic, such as museum curation, public design, policy and advocacy, public health, and community engagement.
 Throughout the semester, students will work both individually and collaboratively towards projects that enhance the public humanities in greater Cleveland.
 Each semester, the topical focus of HUMN-201 changes, mirroring the annual theme of the Cleveland Humanities Festival.
-Past themes have included War (2016), Immigration (2017), Health (2018), and Nature (2019).
+Recent CHF themes have included War (2016), Immigration (2017), Health (2018), Nature (2019), Truth (2020), and Identity (2021).

 This course teaches students how to navigate the digital world.
 In the age of oversaturation, we must interrogate information instead of passively receiving it.
 Digital Literacy skills provide the tools needed to ethically apply information in your life and future career.
 Throughout the semester, students will create content using tools like Google and Wikipedia, and in the process they will begin to shift from consumers to producers of the information age.
 This writing culminates in a Wikipedia Edit-a-thon, where the class teaches digital writing to other CWRU students and publishes their expertise on the world wide web.